jose-Abel/Tic-Tac-Toe-project/README.md

 - Linkedin: [Jose Abel Ramirez Frontany](https://www.linkedin.com/in/jose-abel-ramirez-frontany-7674a842/)

 ## Getting Started
-You can clone this code anytime and run it with the Ruby interpreter in the Windows console or Unix terminal or it can run in Unix OS by typing bin/main.rb in the terminal since it has the shebang at the top to make it an executable file.
+You can clone this code anytime and run it with the Ruby interpreter in the Windows console or Unix terminal or it can run in Unix OS by typing bin/main.rb in the terminal since the main file has the shebang at the top to make it an executable file.

 ### Setup